 John Kokarakis, Vice President Technology and Business Development BUREAU VERITAS

-Vassilis Papageorgiou, Vice Chairman TSAKOS Group (1st deputy: Venetia Kallipolitou Deputy Managing Director Tsakos Columbia Shipmanagement, 2nd deputy: Ioannis Glykis Operations Marine Manager Tsakos Columbia Shipmanagement).
+Vassilis Papageorgiou, Vice Chairman TSAKOS Group (1st deputy: Venetia Kallipolitou TSAKOS Group Maritime Training and Education Advisor, 2nd deputy: Ioannis Glykis Operations Marine Manager TSAKOS Columbia Shipmanagement).

 Dimitris Patrikios, CEO, KYKLADES MARITIME CORPORATION